barrioskilo/MLOPS_group97/reports/README.md

       you can optimize your code
 * [ok] Use Weights & Biases to log training progress and other important metrics/artifacts in your code.
 Additionally, consider running a hyperparameter optimization sweep.
-* [ ] Use Pytorch-lightning (if applicable) to reduce the amount of boilerplate in your code
+* [ok] Use Pytorch-lightning (if applicable) to reduce the amount of boilerplate in your code

 ### Week 2